ModelEarth/data-pipeline/timelines/observable/README.md

 	git remote add origin https://github.com/ModelEarth/hello-framework.git
 	git push -u origin main

-OR create a "hello-framework" repo first in GitHub.com Avoid adding a README since you already have one.
+**OR create a "hello-framework" repo first in GitHub.com** Avoid adding a README file since you'll already have one locally.

 This might only work if the repo was created with cmds above.
 Run to deploy to the manually created repo.
 Updates your local .git/config file.